-Most formal services for children are regulated to ensure children are protected from harm and that their opportunities for learning and development are maximised.
+Most services for children are regulated to ensure children are protected from harm and that their opportunities for learning and development are maximised.

-National Quality Framework services
+Services regulated under the National Quality Framework

 A number of services operate under the Victorian children’s services legislation.
 These services are generally occasional care services, mobile services, budget-based services not funded for Child Care Benefit or school holiday care programs.